I’m studying for my Chemistry class and need an explanation.

 Beyond Labz Instructions

-Download the Beyond Labz worksheet for Heat of Fusion of Water.
+Download the.
 Print this worksheet so that you can follow the directions on what to do, fill it in and submit it.
 (Please use this worksheet from Canvas instead of looking in the Beyond Labz software.)

 - Please download and view the worksheet using Acrobat Reader for best results.
 You may see font errors using the Canvas preview button or other PDF viewers.